timcharper/git_osx_installer/disk-image/README.txt

 Step 2 - Remove stubs
 ---------------------
+In later versions of OS X (Yosemite and onward), you'll probably see a message like the following:

+    'The "git" command requires the command line developer tools.
+Would you like to install the tools now?"

-OS X has started to ship with stubs; in order to stay nice and easy-to-uninstall, the git installer places all of it's assets under `/usr/local/git`.
+This is because OS X has started to ship with stubs; in order to stay nice and easy-to-uninstall, the git installer places all of it's assets under `/usr/local/git`.
 As a result, the git in /usr/local/git/bin/git takes second place to /usr/bin/git.

     sudo mv /usr/bin/git /usr/bin/git-system